Kim Seung-youn

 Kim Seung-youn (born February 7, 1952) is a South Korean businessman.
-He is currently the chairman of Hanwha Group.
+He is currently the chairman of Hanwha Group. and the eldest son of Kim Jong-hee, the founder of Hanwha.
 He was the former Head of the Bugil Education Foundation as well as that of Bugil Academy and Bugil Girls' Academy until 2014.

+Kim is the owner of the Hanwha Eagles of the KBO.